Mohan-Palat/project-7/README.md

 * As the owner, I want to be able to enter a password in order to perform administrative activities like creating, editing, and deleting.

+* As the owner, I want to be able to create a new game and populate it with certain details so that it's in the collection.

+* As the owner, I want to be able to create a new console and populate it with certain details so that it's in the collection.

+* As the owner, I want to be prevented from adding an already existing game so that there are no duplicates.

 * As the owner, I want to be able to edit the details of the game so that I can provide the most up to date information.

 * As the owner, I want to be able to click a box in the game details to show that the game was recently played.